Armin-AF/Languini/README.md

 ## Features

+Languini offers the following key features:

+### Event Creation and Joining

+- Users can create events based on specific languages and topics of interest.
-- Create and join events for language learning and teaching
+- Participants can join events and engage in language learning and teaching activities.

-- Search for events by language or location
-- Edit or delete events you have created
-- Login with your Google account
-- Scalable and testable backend architecture
+### Event Search

+- Users can search for events based on language, location, or other criteria to find events that match their interests.

+### Event Management

+- Event creators have the ability to edit or delete their events, ensuring they have full control over the content and details.

+### User Authentication

+- Users can log in to Languini using their Google accounts, making the registration and sign-in process seamless and convenient.

+### Scalable Backend Architecture

+- Languini's backend architecture is designed with scalability in mind, allowing the platform to handle a growing user base and increasing event activities.
+- The backend follows best practices and uses the Unit of Work pattern for improved performance and the Repository pattern for easier testing and maintenance.

+### CRUD Operations

-- All endpoints available for CRUD operations
+- All necessary endpoints are available for performing Create, Read, Update, and Delete (CRUD) operations on events and user data.

 ## Backend Architecture